edenia/docs.edenia.com/docs/open-source-guidelines.md

 * Make well scoped `atomic` pull requests.
 1 PR per feature of bug fix.
 * Link the `issue` on the `pull request` description for cross references between code and issues.

 We only support support **squash merge** of the `pull requests` as a best practice for ensure the `master` log is maintained clean and relevant, without requiring the pull request to be rebased.
 This strategy requires that all pull request made are `atomic`, in other words they solve one thing only.
 One pull request per feature, bug fix or documentation update.
+This approach supports our [pair programming practices](/docs/pair-mob-programming) and [DevOps workflows](/docs/devops).

 ## Commit Message Guidelines